ATTENTION: A humbling testament to both personal and national honor is to be found on the website of

 yet of such men had many heros been fathered...

-held long, to honor these and all brave men in uniform.
+to honor these and all brave men in USA uniforms - Past, Present, and Future.

 God bless America.